 Put some soil on the bottom of the new pot.
 Place your plant on it.
 Make sure it’s in the middle and up straight.

 Then, fill the space between the root ball and the sides of the pot with more soil.
 Carefully push soil until the pot is filled.
 Pushing too hard can break the roots.
 So be gentle.

-Let the plant rest for about a week before watering it.
-You want to give any roots that might have been damaged the time to heal.
-Damaged roots can not absorb water, and are very susceptible to rot.
+Let the plant rest for at least a few days before watering it.
+You want to give any roots that might have been damaged some time to heal.
+Damaged roots cannot absorb water, and are very susceptible to rot.

-Keep a close eye on it afterwards.
+Keep a close eye on your plant afterward.
 You might notice some leaves dropping or wilting.
 In limited amounts this is normal.
 Just be extra kind to your plant when you resume normal care.